sergueik/powershell_samples/csharp/chm_inspector/README.md

 * **Implemented**
   * Reading the title of the compiled help file and listing component HTML files via `StgOpenStorage` and `7z.exe` commands
   * Loading the file list into a `DataGrid` for selection of files to extract
+  * Reading the CHM *table of contents* (`toc.hhc' by default) and building a title–filename map.
+This is crucial for enterprise-grade help files containing  many thousands of documents

 * **Work in progress**
   * Extracting selected files
-  * Peeking for additional metadata to help select files — useful for large business-grade help files with tens of thousands of component documents

 ![wip1](screenshots/app1.jpg)
 ![wip2](screenshots/app2.jpg)